Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 ```
 git pull origin master
 ```
 I see a folder named "Dersu-git.github.io".
-This is the local copy of the online Github repo.
+This is the local copy of the online Github repo, my focus.

-2)Back to normal MacOS, delete the few files inside.
+2)Back to Finder, delete the few files inside the folder.

 3)Download the theme [Lagrange](https://github.com/LeNPaul/Lagrange/).
 Copy all the files to the folder.
 Now I have plagiarized a basic repo locally.

-4)In the command window, switch (cd) to this folder, and "synchronize" all the data to the online Github repo by **a git command sequence**.
+4)In the command window, switch (cd) to the folder, and "synchronize" all the data to the online Github repo by **a git command sequence**.

 ```
 git add .